mike-babb/mike-babb.github.io/_posts/2025-05-18-finding-word-relationships-v3.md

 The GPU didn't offer any speed up - unless the NumPy arrays were large: hundreds of thousands of rows by and thousands of columns.
 To that end, I include two demos showing *how* using the GPU can be faster: an implementation of [matrix extraction technique `1` on the GPU](https://github.com/mike-babb/finding_anagrams/blob/main/code/Exp_02_demo_cupy.ipynb) and using CuPy to [find all possible sub-matrices](https://github.com/mike-babb/finding_anagrams/blob/main/code/Exp_04_compute_sizes_of_all_search_spaces.ipynb).
 Optimizing the creation of the search spaces didn't offer any speed up because it traded decreases in one search space for increases in other.
 And using Numba wasn't any faster.
 However, I think this was because Numba is being tasked with working on small arrays that change frequently so any benefits from just-in-time compilation are lost.
 That being said, I would like to try Numba on other tasks.

 So, the ultimate take away from this exercise?
 Set your data types.
 I am still in a bit of disbelief at the time savings this very-modest-and-easy-to-implement change produced.
+Simply adding `dtype = np.int32` during array creation was all it took

-I will add that this is most certainly comp sci 101, and I knew that using smaller address spaces were generally faster, but I never thought they would be *that* much faster.
+I will add that this is most certainly comp sci 101, and I knew that using smaller address spaces were generally faster, I never thought they would be *that* much faster.
 I disregarded that idea, because I figured that any gains would be marginal.
 So let that be a lesson!
 Always check your assumptions and never be afraid to revisit something fundamental.